 This pattern is found at the end of the uptrend when supply and demand factors are equal.

 At the day’s low, the candlestick opens and closes.
-The future direction of the trend is regulated by the prior trend and Doji pattern.
+The prior trend and Doji pattern regulate the future direction of the trend.

 4. Dragonfly Doji